ianng31/something-awesome/README.md

 https://stackoverflow.com/questions/27885397/how-do-i-install-a-python-package-with-a-whl-file

-*pip install and run program from windows powershell* to stop logging end the python program that is running in task manager
+*pip install and run program from windows powershell*

+To kill/stop the program end the python program that is running in task manager

 usage: python ass.py